fbottarelli/personal-portfolio/README.md

 My nect js portfolio websites

-- Single page vs Multi page?
+- Single about vs Multi about?
 - skill? nope but a list yes